What We Do

 - Safe fishing and swimming areas free of pollution from recreational boats

 Funds for the CVA program are provided annually from the Sport Fish Restoration and Boating Trust Fund.
 Monies deposited into the Sport Fish Restoration and Boating Trust Fund are derived from excise taxes on fishing equipment, motorboat and small engine fuels, import duties, and interest on the fund.
 Of the funds deposited in the Trust Fund 4% are used to support the BIG program and Clean Vessel Act Program.
-States fish and wildlife agencies must provide at least 25 percent of the grant project's costs.
+State boating agencies must provide at least 25 percent of the grant project's costs.